 First of all, any idea to be compatible with Islam, it has to conform all the principles and points mentioned about that idea in Islam.
-Then the idea may be expanded without making and collision with those basic points.
-Then the idea can be considered compatible with islam.
+Then the idea may be expanded without making any collision with those basic points.
+Only then the idea can be considered compatible with Islam.
 But still none can claim that this IS the idea/definition of Islam, it is just compatible.
-And the same principle will apply to this question- whether "Pantheism", which is a theory about the nature/attribute of God, is compatible with Islam or not.
+And the same principle will apply to this question- whether "Pantheism", which is a theory about the nature of God, is compatible with Islam or not.

 Now come to "Pantheism".
 We see several definition of pantheism.
-The most common one is-
+The most common and simple one is-

 "Everything is God".